jamesbontempo/njodb/README.md

 ## What makes `njodb` different than other Node JSON object databases?

-**Persistence** - Data is saved to the file system so that it remains after the application that created it is no longer running, unlike many of the existing in-memory solutions.
+**Persistence** - Data is saved to the file system so that it remains after the application that created it is no longer running, unlike the many existing in-memory solutions.
 This persistence also allows data to be made available to other applications.

 **Asynchronous and streaming** - By default, all methods are asynchronous and non-blocking, and also use read and write streams, to make data access and manipulation efficient.
 Synchronous methods are also provided for those cases where they are desired or  appropriate.